appleneko2001/appleneko2001/README.md

 ## Welcome to my github page! 👋
 > Tips: 想要看中文的個人頁面嗎? [這裏👋](README.zh-Hant.md)

+> I dont like political things, plz avoid me if you want to try talk with me about political trending.
+It makes me headache.

 I dont want to write something about me becuz I only have ~~me and my trash repos~~.

 <!--- 🔭 I’m currently working on my jobs now (yep I dont have much time and idea to take for developments 😢)-->